 Ristar the Shooting Star

-The other listings are a series of A's in hiragana.
-Vectorman was eventually included with Sonic Gems Collection, while Monster Lair (part of the Wonder Boy series) was not put in any collection.
-A 3DS Max model file of the menu is in the ISO, as well as a breakdown of all the menu's textures in PNG.
+The other listings are a series of As in hiragana.
+Vectorman was eventually included with Sonic Gems Collection, while Monster Lair (the Mega Drive port of the third Wonder Boy arcade game) was not put in any collection.
+The original 3D Studio Max file of the menu is present in the same folder, as well as a breakdown of all the menu's textures in PNG format.

 A test video for CRI's Sofdec video compression technique for developers.
 If opened by FFPlay or a similar player that can play Sofdec/ADX files, the unused song is played as well.

-A 12-second soundless CG water rippling effect somewhat like the Sonic Team logo animation of Sonic Adventure.
+A 12-second soundless CG water rippling effect somewhat similar to the Sonic Team logo animation of Sonic Adventure.
 The purpose of this clip, aside from showing off Sofdec's capabilities, is currently unknown.

 A 30-second clip of San Francisco which might be from CRI, since they do have offices there.
 It is suspected to be a test clip from the Dreamcast development kit.